Curtin Maritime Announces Appointment of Josh Ellis as Senior Vice President of Marine Transportation

 Check out this American 250 anchor winch!
 We found this winch after it had been stashed in a desert and unused for several years.

 In 1949, the Port of Long Beach gave this old oil derrick to Captain Jacob Jacobsen to use as a radar tower.
 This was the first private, shore-side radar in the United States!
 At the time, radar was new technology.
-The oil derrick is estimated to be built before 1910!
-Because the tower doesn't meet earthquake engineering standards, in 2022 JPS decided to replace the tower.
-(Video courtesy of the Port of Long Beach)

 A team led by the National Transportation Safety Board has successfully recovered the wreckage of TransAir Flight 810, a Boeing 737-200 cargo jet that went down off Honolulu in early July.